 Applicants to the graduate nutrition program are required to have a bachelor's degree with completion of prerequisite coursework.
-Prerequisites vary depending on the option selected (see individual option below for specific requirements) Students applying to the Dietetic Internship must also complete Academy of Nutrition and Dietetics academic prerequisites.
+Prerequisites vary depending on the option selected (see individual option below for specific requirements) Students applying to the Master of Science in Clinical Nutrition with Dietetic Internship must also complete Academy of Nutrition and Dietetics academic prerequisites.
 As deemed necessary, students will be required to take undergraduate courses to meet these admission requirements prior to acceptance into the graduate program.